pytorch/pytorch/README.md

 **For the next release cycle, these are the 3 big features were are planning to add:**

-1. [Distributed PyTorch](https://github.com/pytorch/pytorch/issues/241) (a draft implementation is present in this [branch](https://github.com/apaszke/pytorch-dist)
+1. [Distributed PyTorch](https://github.com/pytorch/pytorch/issues/241) (a draft implementation is present in this [branch](https://github.com/apaszke/pytorch-dist) )
 2. Backward of Backward - Backpropagating through the optimization process itself.
 Some past and recent papers such as [Double Backprop](http://yann.lecun.com/exdb/publis/pdf/drucker-lecun-91.pdf) and [Unrolled GANs](https://arxiv.org/abs/1611.02163) need this.
 3. Lazy Execution Engine for autograd - This will enable us to optionally introduce caching and JIT compilers to optimize autograd code.

+## The Team

+PyTorch is a community driven project with several skillful engineers and researchers contributing to it.

+PyTorch is currently maintained by [Adam Paszke](https://apaszke.github.io/), [Sam Gross](https://github.com/colesbury) and [Soumith Chintala](http://soumith.ch) with major contributions coming from 10s of talented individuals in various forms and means.
+A non-exhaustive but growing list needs to mention: Sergey Zagoruyko, Adam Lerer, Francisco Massa, Andreas Kopf, James Bradbury, Zeming Lin, Yuandong Tian, Guillaume Lample, Marat Dukhan, Natalia Gimelshein

+Note: this project is unrelated to [hughperkins/pytorch](https://github.com/hughperkins/pytorch) with the same name.
+Hugh is a valuable contributor in the Torch community and has helped with many things Torch and PyTorch.